The translation of this document is outdated.

 thereof and other proof, and also verbal explanations on the

-compliance of the activities of providers of online
+conformity of the activities of the providers of online

 intermediation platform services with the requirements of

-Regulation No 2019/1150 and determine the time period for the
+Regulation No 2019/1150 and determine the time limit for the

 provision of the abovementioned information and proof and the